 In Lebanon, thousands of refugees are streaming north to Beirut to escape Israeli shellfire and air raids in the south.

-In Lebanon, thousands of refugees are streaming north to Beirut to escape Israeli shellfire and air raids in the south.
+Background: In Lebanon, thousands of refugees are streaming north to Beirut to escape Israeli shellfire and air raids in the south.
 On Sunday (March 19), Israeli forces were reported to have pushed their way six miles (8 kilometres) north of Tyre, well beyond the limits of the original buffer zone they set themselves on invading Lebanon five days earlier.
 According to Beirut Radio, Israeli warplanes even flew over the Northern Lebanese port of Tripoli before being driven off by ground fire.

 SYNOPSIS: This village of Nabatiyeh is one of several South Lebanese areas to come under Israeli fire.
 Once a bustling market town, it is now largely deserted.
 Only a handful of civilians remain and with heavy artillery shells hitting this area at a rate of three a minute, those few people are not expected to stay much longer.
 But when they do leave, they cannot be sure of receiving help, for Lebanon is not a welfare state.